AbdullahaAnwar/delphiBIC/README.md

 5. Enter the start and end values in this fizz_buzz function.
 The program will print the FizzBuzz sequence between the given values.

 ## Testing
-I did pytesting andd made tthree use cases as follows:
+I did pytesting and made tthree use cases as follows:

 Test case 1: